oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 Each status of a Referenced Token MUST be represented with a bit size of 1,2,4, or 8.
 Therefore up to 2,4,16, or 256 statuses for a Referenced Token, depending on the bit-size, are possible.
 This limitation is intended to limit bit manipulation necessary to a single byte for every operation and thus keeping implementations simpler and less error prone.

-1. The overall status list is encoded as a byte array. where each byte corresponds to 8/(#bit-size) statuses (8,4,2, or 1).
-Each status is identified using an index that maps to a specific byte in the array and within that byte to specific bits.
-The index starts counting at 0 and, with the maximum value being (#(entries of status list) -1).
-If a byte represents multiple statuses, then the bits are chosen from least significant bit to highest significant bit for lower index to higher index.
+1. The overall status list is encoded as a byte array.
+Depending on the "bit-size" each byte corresponds to 8/(#bit-size) statuses (8,4,2, or 1).
+The status of each Referenced Token is identified using an index that maps to a specific bits within the byte array.
+The index starts counting at 0 and ends with "size" - 1(being the last valid entry).
+The bits within an array are counted from least significant bit "0" to the most significant bit ("7").
+All bits of the byte array at a particular index are set to a status value.

 2. The complete byte array is compressed using gZIP {{RFC1952}}.